typescript-eslint/typescript-eslint/README.md

 ## Getting Started / Installation

+This project, `typescript-eslint`, is a collection of packages that add TypeScript language support to ESLint.
+You can see the list of packages [below](#packages-included-in-this-project).
+Under the hood, `typescript-eslint` uses the TypeScript Compiler for parsing and optionally for type inference.

 - **[You can find our Getting Started docs here](./docs/getting-started/README.md):**
   - **[I want to lint my TypeScript codebase.](./docs/getting-started/linting/README.md)**
   - **[I want linting to use type information.](./docs/getting-started/linting/TYPED_LINTING.md)**